dburea01/school-mpa-mono/README.md

 ## A few words about the author of the site

-- Identity: Dominique BUREAU (Dom)
+- Identity : Dominique BUREAU (Dom)
-- Age: sixty-year-old (immediately that commands respect eh.. ;-)
+- Age : sixty-year-old (immediately that commands respect eh.. ;-)
-- Situation: married, 2 grown-up and beautiful children
+- Situation : married, 2 grown-up and beautiful children
-- CV: I work
+- CV : I work
-- Motto: Make this day count - Jack Dawson
+- Motto : Make this day count - Jack Dawson
-- Hobbies: I love web development (ah if only it had been invented earlier).
+- Hobbies : I love web development (ah if only it had been invented earlier).

 Despite all my efforts, if you encounter problems (or even bugs...), or if you have functional or technical suggestions to make to me on **frecole**, you can contact me.
 Small messages of encouragement are also welcome.

-Finally, if the site finds its audience and if the enthusiasm is there, then undoubtedly a “full API” version will see the light of day.
+Finally, if the site finds its audience and if the enthusiasm is there, then undoubtedly a “full API” version may be developped.
 To be continued!

-## L'équipe
+## The team

 - Project Manager : Dominique BUREAU
 - Product owner : Dominique BUREAU